EquivProgram Equivalence

 (* FILL IN HERE *) Admitted.

-Using var_not_used_in_aexp, formalize and prove a correct version of subst_equiv_property.
+Using var_not_used_in_aexp, formalize and prove a correct version

 (* FILL IN HERE *)